Mobileye looks to build its own lidar to drive down self-driving costs

 “This is a critical milestone - this is what you need for scalability.
 If you want to have a system at the consumer level, it has to be able to drive everywhere,” he told Reuters after the company posted footage of the successful test, which used a human safety driver as a backup.

-Shashua said the FMCW technology will benefit from Intel’s silicon photonics manufacturing expertise and will drive costs low enough for consumer cars.
-He said the house-built Mobileye lidar, in combination with cameras and radar, will be used on consumer vehicles and could also replace Luminar’s units in Mobileye-powered robo-taxis.

-“We believe the cost of an entire self-driving system can be in the few thousand dollar range, and that brings us into a consumer vehicle position,” he said.
-“If we can make this work, it will also be used for robotaxis.
-But we have time to make that decision five years from today.”

-Mobileye does plan to continue outsourcing the manufacturing of its processor chips, Shashua said.
+Mobileye plans to continue outsourcing the manufacturing of its processor chips, Shashua said.
 He said the next generation of chip, called the EyeQ6 and expected to arrive in 2023, will continue to be made by Taiwan Semiconductor Manufacturing Co’s using its 7-nanometer chipmaking process.

 Reporting by Stephen Nellis in San Francisco; Additional reporting by Munsif Vengattil; Editing by Lisa Shumaker